zzhang82/web422/notes/react-architecture-2.md

 Notice how we had to wrap the entire JSX code in a `<div>` element?
 This is because we can only return a **single** element in our Render method.

-Also, we must to explicitly "bind" **this** to the handleListItemAdd method in the constructor (so that we can reference  ListNames in the function) using the line:
+Also, we must to explicitly "bind" **this** to the handleListItemAdd method in the constructor (so that we can reference  ListNames using "this" in the function) using the line:

 ```javascript
  this.handleListItemAdd = this.handleListItemAdd.bind(this);